 NSE Clearing has prompt access to its assets and the assets provided by members.
-The assets provided by members are either in the custody of NSE Clearing itself, or in the custody of empanelled custodians.
+The assets provided by members are in the custody of NSE Clearing itself.
 The client securities pledged/re-pledged by clearing members remain in the clients account maintained with the depositories and lien marked in favour of NSE Clearing.
-The agreement between NSE Clearing and with empanelled custodian/depository provides assurance of prompt access to NSE Clearing.
-The pledging of securities by custodians and pledge/re-pledge of client securities is done in the depository system itself, which has a very strong legal basis.
+The pledge repledge framework provided by SEBI is done in the depository system itself which provides assurance of prompt access and very strong legal basis.